MarlinFirmware/Marlin/Documentation/MeshBedLeveling.md

 When selecting this option the printer will first do a homing, and then travel to the first probe point.
 There it will wait.
 By turning the encoder on the display the hotend can now be lowered until it touches the bed.
 Using a paper to feel the distance when it gets close.
 Pressing the encoder/button will store this point and then travel to the next point.
 Repeating this until all points have been probed.

+If there is an overall gap or tightness while printing that should be compensated for use the `Bed Z:` options available under `Movement`

 If the EEPROM has been enable it can be good to issue a `M500` to get these points saved.

 Issuing a `G29` will return the state of the mesh leveling and report the probed points.